Dave-team/Knowledge-base/Cooking.md

 - Marinate and allow for the marinade to be juiced up in teh meat
 - Thaw meat by putting it in warm water within a ziplock bag and refreshing the water when it gets cold
 - Beef mince can be defrosted in the microwave
+- Russets or Yukon golds to roast potatoes

 ## Organization
 Clean whilst cooking - put items in the dishwasher and wash dishes whilst things are happening on the hob